4ubr3ypwd/aubreypwd.github.io-hugo/content/posts/wds-cs-office-hours-9-28.md

 Okay, now that I have JS out of the way, time to start doing the same with PHP...

 - https://github.com/prettier/plugin-php is an NPM package, not a composer one, which makes this tricky as I don't want to give DEVs another package to install

+---

+As always, follow [#wdscodingstandards](https://twitter.com/hashtag/wdscodingstandards) on Twitter to follow along!